Aquatics Director- Shawn Columbia

 Aquatic exercise is a low-impact activity that takes the pressure off your bones, joints, and muscles.
 Water offers natural resistance, which helps strengthen your muscles.
 You can even do aquatic exercise if you don't know how to swim.
 If you're looking for a way to get your workout in, have fun and feel great when you're done, try one of our water fitness classes.

-This is a low impact class, taught in the shallow end of the pool, focused on improving mobility, flexibility, while maintaining muscle mass and increasing strength.
-Each participant is encouraged to exercise at their own pace and level of fitness.
+This is a moderate impact workout, taught in the shallow end of the pool, focusing on improving your mobility, flexibility, maintaining muscle mass and increasing strength.

 This is a low impact workout in Deep Water, excellent for all ages.
 It's designed to increase range of motion and flexibility, improve cardivascular function, and minimize the effects of arthritis.
 Participants are required to wear flotation belts provided by the Y or bring their own.

 Taught in the shallow end of the pool; focuses on improving range of motion and flexibility for those with knee, back and balance issues, while increasing stamina.
 The instructor may utilize weights, bands, noodles & the pool wall to tone and strengthen.